 13. Chickpea flour

-Make egg-free omelettes and pancakes by using 1 cup of chickpea flour instead of one egg.
+Make egg-free omelets and pancakes by using 2-3 tablespoons of chickpea flour mixed with an equal amount of water instead of one egg.

 Nutritional yeast flakes can add depth of flavor to the recipe.